KSEAWisconsin/KSEAWebDocuments-Jekyll/README.md

 ### Collaborators (Developers)
 You are not allowed to pull directly to master, but you can make a new branch and write code there.
 After you make new branch with **descriptive name** including your **gitHub Username or FirstName**, you should make a pull request to master. (example of branch name: `Hyecheol_JekyllInstallProcedure`)
 After making a pull request, **CodeOnwer will check your code and merge** it to master after review.
 At least one review is requried.
+Note that if you submit more than one PRs from Repository, only the latest PR will be reviewed (others will be deleted).
+If you submit incompleted work, you can resubmit the PR after you finish your work.
+All new branches must be created based on the features you are working on.

 - Make new branch (Convention: `NAME_DESCRIPTION`)
 - Work on the new branch